varghele/31P-siml/README.md

 \
 `SHOW`  :  whether you want the matplotlib widget to pop out at every run of the program\
 \
+\
+The program will produce an ouput called `data_31P_OUT`.
+There you will find four TAB separated columns, that have all the data for re-plotting.
+The columns are in the following order:\
+X_simulated    Y_simulated    X_real    Y_real\
+\
 Good Luck!\
 -V